North Korea has banned sarcasm, according to a report from Radio Free Asia and not the Onion.

 "This habit of the central authorities of blaming the wrong country when problem's cause obviously lies elsewhere has led citizens to mock the party," RFA's source told the news outlet.

-Calling the Supreme Leader "Fatboy Kim the Third" and/or a "tyrant with a Fred Flintstone haircut" would probably lead to trouble, as would casting doubt on the not-dubious claims that he could drive a car by the age of three, captain a boat by age nine and once climbed North Korea's tallest mountain — the 9,000-ft Mount Paektu — in his customary suit and dress shoes.
+Calling the Supreme Leader "Fatboy Kim the Third" and/or a "tyrant with a Fred Flintstone haircut" would probably lead to trouble, as would casting doubt on the not-at-all-dubious claims that he could drive a car by the age of three, captain a boat by age nine and that he once climbed North Korea's tallest mountain — the 9,000-ft Mount Paektu — in his customary suit and dress shoes.

 Indeed, under the sarcasm ban, such biographical tidbits must be presented without the smallest hint of irony.
 Or else.